Estrogen dominance is becoming one of the more common hormone imbalances among both men and women.

-Estrogen dominance occurs when the ratio of estrogen to progesterone sways too much one way or another.
+Estrogen dominance occurs when the ratio of estrogen to progesterone sways too much one way or the other.
 One of the most common patterns with estrogen dominance is to see excess estrogen in relation to progesterone, which is often too low.

 All hormones are chemical messengers that act much like a switchboard operator, directing the body to do one thing or another.
 Hormone balance is essential to nearly all functions in the body, including growth and development, sex and reproduction, mood, sleep, and how the body uses food (or stores it as fat), just to name a few.
 When your hormones are in balance, you feel great, look great, have sustainable energy, a healthy appetite and a healthy sex drive.

 When hormones become out of balance, however, we often experience a wide variety of symptoms that can affect mood and energy, and may also lead to more serious conditions like the development of uterine fibroid tumors, fibrocystic breasts or hormone positive cancers, among others.
 For a more in depth overview of how hormones change throughout our life cycle, please read the Hormonal Balance page.